 We look forward to papers that critically engage with any number of these issues.
 Submissions should be between 7,000 and 9,000 words, or shorter for creative writing and poetry contributions.
 Articles should follow Nokoko’s submission guidelines.

-Please email a 250-word abstract of your article to the editors by April 1st.
-If selected, final manuscripts will be due by September 1st.
+EXTENDED DEADLINE: Please email a 250-word abstract of your article to the editors by July 15th, 2017.
+If selected, final manuscripts will be due by October 1st.

 Special Issue editors:

 Nokoko 7 Call for Papers